kutec/tssync/_drafts/2015-12-06-7-signs-you-should-invest-in-sass.md

 	<li>Font color</li>
 	<li>Font Family, etc...</li>
 </ul>
+&nbsp;

-And what if client changes his mind to replace the old color with new one?
-We have to search the color code and replace all over.
+<strong>And what if client changes his mind to replace the old color with new one</strong>?
+We have to search the color code and replace all over in files.
 OMG!
 How frustrating!
-<h3>Sass Variable</h3>
+<h3>The Sass Variable</h3>
 You have facility to define variables in Sass.
 It is the same concept as in JavaScript.

 <strong>Syntax</strong>